khakhalin/notes/keywords/environments.md

 ## PIP

-* Install: `pip install NAME==version`
+* `pip install NAME==version` - install
+* `pip install NAME --upgrade` - upgrade
-* Remoe: `pip uninstall NAME`
+* `pip uninstall NAME` - remove
+* `pip list` - see all versions

+# GPU-related tuning

 For Windows GPU work, do something like `pip install tensorflow-gpu==2.2.0`.
 (Though it defaults to the highest possible value anyways).
-Conda usually lags behind PIP by a few releases, and it's harder to satisfy its stricter
+Conda usually lags behind PIP by a few releases, and it's harder to satisfy it.

-# CUDA and technical stuff

 To check if CUDA is installed, and if it sees GPU, on conda, do `numba -s`, then scroll to the top (where hardware is described).